 Family Home

 Until there is a court order or an agreement, both spouses have an equal right to live in the family home.
-Although both spouses have the right to live in the family home, when couples separate they usually need to decide who will live in the home, at least for the short-term.
-Having a plan for the immediate future can give couples the time they need to come to an agreement or ask the court for an order concerning the family home.
+However, when couples separate, they usually need to decide who will live in the home in the short term.
+Having a plan for the immediate future can give couples the time they need to deal with the family home.

-Under The Homesteads Act, property that is or has been occupied as the family home during the spousal relationship cannot be sold or mortgaged without the consent of both spouses, even if it is owned by one spouse alone.
+Under The Homesteads Act, the family home cannot be sold or mortgaged without the consent of both spouses.
+This is the case even if it is owned by one spouse alone.
 These protections end when married spouses divorce or after common law spouses have been separated for 24 months.

 Exclusive Possession of the Family Home

-Under The Family Property Act the court can grant one party exclusive possession of the family home and household goods.
-The power to make such an order is discretionary, meaning the court will only make such an order when they feel it is appropriate in the circumstances.
+Under The Family Property Act, the court can grant one party exclusive possession of the family home and household goods.
+The power to make such an order is discretionary.
+This means that the court will only make such an order when they feel it is appropriate in the circumstances.

-In deciding whether to give one spouse exclusive possession of the family home and/or exclusive use of household goods, and what conditions to include in the order, the court must consider…
+In deciding whether and on what conditions to give one spouse exclusive possession of the family home and household goods, the court must consider:

 - the needs of the children